club-1/unix-cloud/README.md

 ## Implementation requirements:

-- the app would leave under one domain, for instance `cloud.club1.fr`
 - the file publication system is using symbolic links
 - the root of the explorer must be the unix user's home.
 - compatible with LDAP and PAM